When it comes to the sex that gay and bisexual men have, anal sex is what most people think of and is commonly misunderstood.

 Again used in dominant/submissive role-play, this involves a series of rules or commands that if broken or not carried out properly will result in punishment.

-Rimming is licking or pushing your tongue inside your partners arse.
-It’s not everyone’s cup of tea, but a lot of guys love it.
+Rimming is licking or pushing your tongue inside your partner's arse.
+It’s not everyone’s cup of tea, but a lot of men love it.
 It’s often, but not necessarily, done a precursor to fucking as it can help your partner relax.

-The most common ways to do it are to have the guy lying on his front or sitting of your face.
+The most common ways to do it are to have your partner lying on his front or sitting on your face.
 This is a personal preference, just go with what you enjoy.

-Rimming is very low risk in terms of HIV, but there are other STIs you can pick up through it, including chlamydia, gonorrhoea and Hepatitis B. You can be vaccinated against Hep A & B for free at a sexual health clinic, including at our weekly m-test drop in, and we recommend this for all men who have sex with men.
+Rimming is very low risk in terms of HIV, but there are other STIs you can pick up through it, including chlamydia, gonorrhoea and hepatitis B. You can be vaccinated against hepatitis A & B for free at a sexual health clinic.
+We recommend this for all men who have sex with men.